rkmtlab/multi-ems/README.md

 - The board and softwares are NOT medically approved.
 Always use the device following author's instruction.
 - Do NOT leave the power on when it is not in use.
 - Do NOT place electrodes to dangerous parts of the body.
 E.g., around the chest/heart.
 - Take care of the output voltage.
-While manipulating the output by the analog version, the volume may rotate in unintended conditions.
-- See LICENCE.
+- See LICENCE (under construction).
 - Follow the Liabilirt Waiver before usage.